 "I'm so sick of his cowboy diplomacy."

-"You sure?"
-His mother offered him something lumpy and brown, saran wrapped "I bought some oat bran muffins."
+"Are you sure?"
+His mother offered him something lumpy and brown, saran wrapped, "I bought some oat bran muffins."

 "You OK there champ?"